hrosicka/WordDetective/README.md

 **tests/:** Includes automated test cases for validating the application's core functionalities.
 **unit-tests/:** Contains additional unit tests.
 **app.py:** The central file that integrates different components and runs the application.

+---

+## 🎉 Conclusion

+Thank you for checking out Word Detective!
+Whether you're here to guess words, expand your vocabulary, or just procrastinate in style, we hope you enjoy the experience.
+And remember: if you can't guess the word, it's not you—it's the dictionary's fault. 😉

+Happy guessing, and may the words be ever in your favor! 🕵️‍♀️✨